 The Build Vs. Buy Software Dilemma – What Will Work for You?

 Are you struggling to quantify the value of building software in-house versus purchasing an external Software-as-a-Service (SaaS) platform?
 Plenty of consultants will tell you how building your own software is easier than ever; however, creating your own software program also has a host of problems you need to be ready to tackle, such as maintenance or system failure.
-Buying a pre-made program from an established is the easiest option for most companies, although this choice can have issues as well, such as less customisation.
+Buying a pre-made program from an established is the easiest option for most companies, although this choice can have issues as well, such as less customization.

 Today, we're examining the pros and cons of both options to find the right solution for your company.